 Prepare and present presentations to employees, customers, and clients.

 Aerospace Engineers need both technical skills and soft skills to work in various areas in the global aerospace industry:

 Sound knowledge of mathematics, computer science, technology, physics, technical design, materials science, electronics, and engineering

 Able to work in adherence to aircraft safety and regulations

-Good understanding of aerodynamics and the properties of the materials used in the development of spacecraft and aircraft.
+Understanding aerodynamics and the properties of the materials used in developing spacecraft and aircraft.

 Enjoy technical and engineering activities

 Normal colour vision

 4. Aerospace Engineer Qualifications In Australia